Part 16: Design Trajectories with Astrogator

 5. Click OK to close the Segment Selection dialog box.

-6. Rename Target Sequence () to Start Transfer.
+6. Rename Target Sequence () Start Transfer.

 Inserting a Maneuver segment